ChannelMonitoringProject/passage/README.md

 # Setup
 ## Docker

+### Development docker setup
+The docker environment is defined in `./infra/dev`.
+You will need to configure a few environment variables in a .env file

-`cp example.env .env` to setup out environemt.
+`cd infra/dev; cp example.env .env` to setup out environemt.

 You need to set an API key in order to run the AIS position reports API.
-Head to https://aisstream.io/ and get yourself an API Key then edit `.env` to set the `AIS_STREAM_API_KEY`.
+Head to https://aisstream.io/ and get yourself an API Key then edit `.env` file to set the `AIS_STREAM_API_KEY` to match your API key.

 then run `docker compose up`

+### Staging
+Not implemneted yet

+### Production
+Not implemneted yet

 ## Development environment